epishev-m/e314-di/UPM/Documentation~/instructions-en.md

 var parentContainer = new DiContainer();
 parentContainer.Bind<IMyService>().To<MyService>();

-// Create a child container that can use the parent’s binding but has the option to override it var childContainer = new DiContainer(parentContainer);
+// Create a child container that can use the parent's binding but has the option to override it var childContainer = new DiContainer(parentContainer);
 childContainer.Bind<IMyService>().To<MyServiceAlternative>();